bululeng

 Gitgit Waterfalls

-Located about 15 kilometers East of Singaraja.
-The Maduwe Karang Temple is renowned for carvings of a very imaginative nature.
+Maduwe Karang Temple is dedicated to worshiping the god of agriculture and prosperity, Lord Vishnu, as well as other deities.
+The temple holds significant religious importance for the local community, and it is a place of regular ceremonies and festivals.
+The Maduwe Karang Temple is also renowned for carvings of a very imaginative nature.
 One of such carvings is the one of a Dutch colonist riding around on a bicycle which tires has been made entirely of petals.

 Kubutambahan.
 Bululeng regency in Bali.